exokitxr/zeo/docs/module-specification.md

 ## API Introduction

-A Zeo plugin is just an [`npm`](https://www.npmjs.com/) module: that is, a [`package.json`](https://docs.npmjs.com/files/package.json) plus the Javascript files with your plugin code.
+A Zeo module is just an [`npm`](https://www.npmjs.com/) module that follows this standard.

-The only difference between a Zeo plugin and any other `npm` module is some extra keys in the `package.json` that tell Zeo how to start it and stop it.
-Your plugin will probably also probably  `requestPlugin('zeo')` to interfact with the Zeo world.
+Basically, to make your module VR-compatible, you add some extra keys in the [`package.json`](https://docs.npmjs.com/files/package.json) to reference your Javascript VR code, add the `zeo-module` `keyword` to make it discoverable, and then publish the result to `npm`.
+After that, your module will automagically be available for drag-and-drop on any Zeo VR server.

-If you're a hands-on learner, you might want to simply dive into the [`Bouncy ball` demo plugin](/plugins/demo/).
-Otherwise, read on for the full Zeo plugin specification.
+If you're a hands-on learner and you already know Javascript, you might want to simply dive into the [`Bouncy ball` demo plugin on Github](https://github.com/modulesio/zeo/tree/master/plugins/demo).

+Otherwise, read on for the full Zeo VR module specification.

 ## Module specification